Musa Mirmammad oglu Abdullayev: Scientific activity

 In 1962, he defended his thesis on "Fibrinolytic activity of the blood system and changes in coagulation factors in patients before and after surgery" under the supervision of a corresponding member of the Azerbaijan National Academy of Sciences, Honored Scientist Fuad Efendiyev.
 In 1967, Musa Abdullayev defended his doctoral thesis on "Blood clotting in normal and some pathological conditions."

-4 doctoral and 8 PhD thesis were defended under the supervision of Professor Musa Abdullayev.
+4 doctoral and 8 PhD theses were defended under the supervision of Professor Musa Abdullayev.